rickfay/z17-randomizer/README.md

 <summary>Version 0.4</summary>

 - **Quake + Initially Closed Cracks**
-  - Games will now start with most cracks closed, until players finds the new item that opens them: Quake.
+  - Games will now start with most cracks closed, until players find the new item that opens them: Quake.
-  - The Hyrule Castle crack is the only crack open without Quake, and may be required to use if Quake is placed somewhere in Lorule.
+  - The Crack in Hyrule Castle is the only one open without Quake, and may be required to use if Quake is placed somewhere in Lorule.
-    - Only the crack connected to Hyrule Castle will be open in Lorule.
+    - Only the Crack connected to Hyrule Castle will be open in Lorule.
-    - If Cracksanity is enabled, the HC crack may lead to any crack in Lorule and therefore Quake may appear nearly anywhere in Lorule.
+    - If Cracksanity is enabled, the HC Crack may lead to any crack in Lorule and therefore Quake may appear nearly anywhere in Lorule.
   - Players may optionally choose to start with Cracks already open, in which case Quake will be omitted from the item pool.
-- **Cracksanity**
+- **Crack Shuffle / "Cracksanity"**
   - Four different shuffling modes:
     - Cross World Pairs
     - Any World Pairs